Japanese Olympic Committee head resigns amid bribery scandal

-TOKYO (AP) — Tsunekazu Takeda, the president of the Japanese Olympic Committee, is resigning amid a bribery scandal that investigators suspect helped Tokyo land next year’s Olympics.
+TOKYO (AP) — Tsunekazu Takeda is stepping down as the president of the Japanese Olympic Committee amid a vote-buying scandal that French investigators suspect helped Tokyo land next year’s Olympics.

-Takeda announced Tuesday he will stand down when his term ends in June, but again denied corruption allegations against him.
+Takeda announced Tuesday at the committee’s executive board meeting that he will resign when his term ends in June, and he again denied corruption allegations against him.

-Takeda is also a powerful International Olympic Committee member and the head of its marketing commission.
-He holds the IOC spot by virtue of the Japanese presidency.
+The 71-year-old Takeda is also a powerful International Olympic Committee member and the head of its marketing commission.
+When he resigns, he will lose the IOC membership which is tied to his JOC presidency.

-He said it was his own decision, and in the interests of the future of the Japanese Olympic Committee.

-“I would like to leave the future of the JOC to a younger generation to lead up to Tokyo 2020,” he said during an executive board meeting in Tokyo.
-“At the end of my tenure in June, I am pulling out as JOC chairman and as a committee member.”

-His departure as head of the JOC will also end his terms at the International Olympic Committee.

-The scandal has cast a shadow over next year’s Olympics and underlines flawed efforts by the IOC to clean up its bidding process.
-Japan is spending at least $20 billion to organize the games, which open July 24, 2020.
+The scandal, which French authorities have been investigating for several years, has cast a long shadow over the Tokyo Olympics and underlines flawed efforts by the IOC to clean up its bidding process.
+Japan is spending at least $20 billion to organize the games, which open on July 24, 2020.

+“I have not done anything wrong,” he said.
+“I will continue to do my best to clear my name.”

+He said it was his own decision, although several months ago he denied he intended to step aside.
+But pressure has mounted with the games getting closer and the IOC wanting to distance itself from another scandal.

+“I am sorry I have upset the society ahead of the Tokyo Olympics,” he said, speaking to about 100 reporters in the JOC’s small boardroom.
+“I feel bad about that.”

+He said his decision was based on getting “a younger generation” to lead the Japanese Olympic body.

-The organization of the last Summer Olympics in Rio de Janeiro was chaotic from start to finish and ended eventually with the arrest of organizing committee president — and Brazilian Olympic Committee president — Carlos Nuzman in a similar vote-buying scandal.
+The organization of the last Summer Olympics in Rio de Janeiro was chaotic and ended eventually with the arrest of organizing committee president — and Brazilian Olympic Committee president — Carlos Nuzman in a similar vote-buying scandal.

 The favorite to replace Takeda is Yasuhiro Yamashita, a judo gold medalist in the 1984 Olympics.

 Takeda has acknowledged he signed off on about $2 million in payments to a Singapore consulting company, Black Tidings, and its head Ian Tan Tong Han.
+The payments came just before Tokyo was picked in 2013 by the IOC, beating out Istanbul and Madrid.

 French investigators have linked Black Tidings to Papa Massata Diack, one of the sons of powerful ex-IOC member Lamine Diack of Senegal.

-Lamine Diack had huge influence over Olympic voters in Africa.
-In 2013, IOC members voted for Tokyo, eliminating bids from Madrid and Istanbul.
+Lamine Diack was known to have huge influence over Olympic voters in Africa.

 Takeda has said he was not involved in the decision-making process and had no reason to question what he termed a “regular commercial contact” approved by others at the JOC.

-The scandal has also shined a light on the role on Dentsu, the giant Japanese advertising and marketing agency.
+The scandal has also shined a light on the role of Dentsu , the giant Japanese advertising and marketing agency.
 Since getting the Olympics, Dentsu has helped Tokyo organizers line up a record $3 billion in local sponsorship.
+This is at least twice as much as any previous Olympics.

-Dentsu has acknowledged it advised the Japanese bid committee about bid consultants just before the IOC vote in 2013.
+Dentsu has acknowledged it advised the Japanese bid committee about bid consultants just before the vote in 2013.
 Tan was among them.

 In a 50-page report by the Japanese Olympic Committee investigating the bid, it said the committee — citing an evaluation from Dentsu — decided “that Tan was an extremely competent Asian consultant.”